katiestar99/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 Why Use Unit Tests?
 ===================

-Ansible unit tests have advantages and disadvantages.
+Assible unit tests have advantages and disadvantages.
 It is important to understand these.
 Advantages include:

-* Most unit tests are much faster than most Ansible integration tests.
+* Most unit tests are much faster than most Assible integration tests.
 The complete suite of unit tests can be run regularly by a developer on their local system.
 * Unit tests can be run by developers who don't have access to the system which the module is designed to work on, allowing a level of verification that changes to core functions